CrnkovicIvona/ChatbotAutomation/README.md

 * Identifying inconsistencies in chatbot responses.
 * Validating chatbot behavior against predefined scenarios.

+# Script Demo Video

+This repository includes a demo video that showcases the execution and capabilities of the script.
+The video demonstrates:

+- How to run the script
+- Key features and functionalities

+Watch the demo video to get a better understanding of how the script works and what it can do.

 ## License
 This repository is licensed under the MIT License.